Inspired by the traditional Portuguese Caldo Verde, this richly colored soup is a meal on its own. Chorizo sausages give a spicy addition to the soup.

 The Sisteron region in the Provence is famous for its production of yearling lamb.
 The Alpine meadows gives their meat a special taste.

 This Meatball Tagine is a classic dish in Morocco, where it is called Kefta Mkaouara or Kefta Mkawra.
 Well-seasoned meatballs are cooked in a spicy tomato sauce.
 The meatballs can be made from ground lamb or ground beef.
 Eggs are an optional but classic addition to this dish.

 An easy to prepare, light and tasty fish soup from Sanibel Island.
 Firm fleshed fish, like Grouper or Mahi Mahi can be bought at Sanibel’s Farmers Market.
 Pollock or Cod are equally suitable.

-Minestra di Broccoli alla Romana a dish to brighten up the dullest of the winter days.
+Minestra di Broccoli alla Romana a tasty soup to brighten up the dullest of the winter days.
 Simple and heartwarming it is prepared in less than 30 minutes.
-To make it more substantial, place a toast drizzled with olive oil on top of it
+To make it more substantial, I normally place a toast drizzled with extra virgin olive oil on top of it.

 The amazing bright color and taste of the carrots sparked up with ginger makes this soup an elegant choice for a dinner party.
 Serve warm or cold.
 You decide!

 Calamari in Umido is classic of the Sicilian cuisine.
 Simple and easy to make as long you follow one rule: Either you cook the squid 3 minutes or 30 minutes.
 All cooking in between will result in a tough and rubbery squid.
 Serve with a nice crusty bread.